-Credits: 4 Class Hours: 4 lecture Prerequisites: "C" or higher in MATH 103 or acceptable placement.
-Description:
+Prerequisites: "C" or higher in MATH 103 or acceptable placement.

-MATH 140X will provide students with essential precalculus skills needed in Calculus.
+Description: MATH 140X will provide students with essential precalculus skills needed in Calculus.
 Topics of study include, but are not limited to: trigonometric concepts including trigonometric functions, solving triangles, inverse trigonometric functions, solving trigonometric equations, proving trigonometric identities, and applications of trigonometry such as vectors and polar coordinates; and algebraic concepts including graphing polynomials and rational functions.
 Additional topics may include an introduction to logic and proof, analytic geometry, complex polar representation, summation (sigma) notation, and limits.
-Semester Offered: Fall, Spring

-Designation: Foundations (Quantitative Reasoning) - FQ
+Foundations (Quantitative Reasoning) - FQ

 - 1. Evaluate and simplify algebraic and trigonometric expressions by applying appropriate formal rules or algorithms. - 2.
-Analyze and graph functions and equations involving algebra, trigonometry, and analytic geometry. - 3.
-Construct proofs using trigonometric identities. - 4.
-Apply theory from algebra, trigonometry and analytic geometry to symbolically model and solve various real world application problems. - 5.
-Select and correctly utilize precise mathematical language and symbols to effectively communicate procedures and results.
+Construct proofs using trigonometric identities. - 3.
+Apply theory from algebra, trigonometry and analytic geometry to symbolically model and solve various real world application problems. - 4.
+Select and correctly utilize precise mathematical language and symbols to effectively communicate procedures and results. - 5.
+Analyze and graph functions and equations involving algebra, trigonometry, and analytic geometry.

-MATH 241 : Calculus I
+MATH 241: Calculus I

-"C" or higher in MATH 140X or acceptable math placement.
+Prerequisites: "C" or higher in MATH 140X or acceptable math placement.

-This course focuses on limits and continuity, techniques and applications of differentiation of algebraic and trigonometric functions, and an introduction to integration.
+Description: This course focuses on limits and continuity, techniques and applications of differentiation of algebraic and trigonometric functions, and an introduction to integration.